raiguard/fmm/README.md

 If you have logged in to your Factorio account, fmm will automatically pull your username and token from the `player-data.json` file.
 Alternatively, you can specify them with `FACTORIO_USERNAME` and `FACTORIO_TOKEN` respectively.

-## Installation

-Clone the repository, and run `go install`.
-Requires [Go](https://go.dev) 1.20 or newer.

-Distribution packages will be available once the project is stable.